Rascal (film): Critical reception

-Rascal was the first film given a review in a publication by film critic Gene Siskel (later of Siskel and Ebert), appearing in the Chicago Tribune one month before he became the paper's official film critic in 1969.
-His review of the film was not favorable ("Because of excessive gimmickry, most kids will miss the tenderness," he wrote).
+Rascal was the first film given a review in a publication by film critic Gene Siskel, appearing in the Chicago Tribune one month before he became the paper's official film critic in 1969.
+His review of the film was not favorable ("Because of excessive gimmickry, most kids will miss the tenderness", he wrote).

-Howard Thompson of The New York Times described the film as "genteel, sweet-natured and appealingly frail," but thought the story "gets a little patly philosophical in trying to thrust practical responsibilities on the young hero, Bill Mumy, and his carefree, widowed father, Steve Forrest."
-Variety noted, "Diverting adaptation of Sterling North book about a boy and his pet raccoon.
-'Rascal' will pull younger generation as well as family-groups in to see a clean, well-presented, unashamedly sentimental Disney film."
-Charles Champlin of the Los Angeles Times wrote that "for the young (and old) audience for which it is intended, 'Rascal' is practically perfect hot weather fare, offering a spacious escape to a world of tree-shaded streets and spacious lawns, verandas, woods and ponds, trotting horses and Stanley Steamers (one at least)."
-The Monthly Film Bulletin stated, "Routine Disney boy-befriends-animal feature, agreeable enough on its own terms but as mawkishly sentimental as usual and with the additional embarrassment of a commentary by Walter Pidgeon which keeps insisting what a marvellous boyhood summer it all was."
+Howard Thompson of The New York Times described the film as "genteel, sweet-natured and appealingly frail", but thought the story "gets a little patly philosophical in trying to thrust practical responsibilities on the young hero, Bill Mumy, and his carefree, widowed father, Steve Forrest."
+Variety said that the film is a "diverting adaptation of Sterling North book about a boy and his pet raccoon.
+Rascal will pull younger generation as well as family-groups in to see a clean, well-presented, unashamedly sentimental Disney film."
+Charles Champlin of the Los Angeles Times wrote that "for the young (and old) audience for which it is intended, Rascal is practically perfect hot weather fare, offering a spacious escape to a world of tree-shaded streets and spacious lawns, verandas, woods and ponds, trotting horses and Stanley Steamers (one at least)."
+The Monthly Film Bulletin stated: "Routine Disney boy-befriends-animal feature, agreeable enough on its own terms but as mawkishly sentimental as usual and with the additional embarrassment of a commentary by Walter Pidgeon which keeps insisting what a marvellous boyhood summer it all was."